langcog/metalab2/documentation/export_data.md

 For tracking use of MetaLab, please also cite at least one of the following:

 Bergmann, C., Tsuji, S., Piccinini, P. E., Lewis, M. L., Braginsky, M., Frank, M. C., & Cristia, A. (2018).
 Promoting replicability in developmental research through meta-analyses: Insights from language acquisition research.
-Child Development.
+Child Development. (https://osf.io/uhv3d/)[Repository]

 Lewis, M. L., Braginsky, M., Tsuji, S., Bergmann, C., Piccinini, P. E., Cristia, A., & Frank, M. C. (2017/under review).
 A Quantitative Synthesis of Early Language Acquisition Using Meta-Analysis.
-DOI: 10.17605/OSF.IO/HTSJM [Preprint]
+DOI: 10.17605/OSF.IO/HTSJM (https://psyarxiv.com/htsjm)[Preprint]

 If researchers use more than five datasets, we ask users as a courtesy to cite all data.
 But in case of severe space limitations, the database as a whole alone may be cited.